What is a Property Manager Agreement?

 To learn more about the property manager, you may consider asking:

-How many units do you already manage?
-Do you hire others to help you fulfil your duties?
+- How many units do you already manage?
+Do you hire others to help you fulfill your duties?

 When you meet with them, you'll want to try to trust your first impressions.
 Do they seem unorganized?
 Are they preoccupied?
 Do they seem to listen to your concerns?
 You may also benefit from visiting some of the properties they manage to see if the buildings are well maintained and occupied.
 Some owners will even call on their vacant properties posing as a potential renter to test customer service skills and responsiveness.